 When I got to the tree line, it took me a second to make sense of what I was seeing.

 I had never seen pitcher plant leaves- their pitchers- dead and grey like this.
 Thinking back, I had never been in this kind of environment at this time of year.
-I was seeing something new to me; the pitchers die, flowers shoot up in the early spring, followed by the new pitchers.
+I saw something new to me; the pitchers die, flowers shoot up in the early spring, followed by the new pitchers.

 A Single Flowering Butterwort

-Pitcher plants really do catch the eye, but it’s always worth looking down for the smaller plants.
+Pitcher plants catch the eye, but it’s always worth looking down for the smaller plants.
 This is true of all longleaf ecosystems; they’re incredibly diverse, and frequent fire creates space where smaller- sometimes rare- plants can thrive.

 Near the pitcher plants, I saw this: